emondhar/pdf-chat-ai/README.md

-# PDF-CHAT AI ✨🤖💻🗃️
+# Chat with your PDF ✨🤖💻🗃️

-An AI-powered PDF chat built with Next.js 13, Langchain, and PineconeDB
+AI-powered PDF chatbot built with Next.js 13, Langchain, and PineconeDB

 ## Architecture